 Types of Dining Establishments

-A brasserie is a large, bustling restaurant that serves food all day, typically featuring a classic French menu with items like steak-frites, croque-monsieur, and onion soup.
-A bistro is smaller and more intimate, often family-run, with a shorter seasonal menu.
-A cafe is primarily for drinks and lighter fare — coffee, pastries, simple sandwiches, and the iconic Croque Monsieur.
-A boulangerie (bakery) and patisserie (pastry shop) are where you’ll find fresh bread, croissants, pain au chocolat, and elaborate pastries.
-Many Parisians start their day with a croissant and espresso at the bar counter (standing at the bar is cheaper than sitting at a table in many cafes).
+A brasserie is large and busy, serving all day, with the classic French repertoire: steak-frites, croque-monsieur, onion soup.
+A bistro is smaller and more personal, often family-run, working from a shorter seasonal menu.
+A cafe is mostly about drinks and lighter plates, coffee, pastries, simple sandwiches, the inevitable Croque Monsieur.
+The boulangerie (bakery) and patisserie (pastry shop) are where the bread, croissants, pain au chocolat, and the elaborate pastries live.
+Plenty of Parisians take their morning croissant and espresso standing at the bar, which in many cafes costs less than sitting at a table, a small piece of insider math worth knowing.

 Essential French Dishes to Try

-Your Paris food bucket list should include: a fresh, buttery croissant from a proper boulangerie (not a chain), steak-frites at a classic bistro, French onion soup (soupe à l’oignon) — rich, cheesy, and deeply comforting, duck confit (confit de canard) with crispy skin and tender meat, escargots (snails) in garlic butter for the adventurous, a crêpe from a street vendor — try both sweet and savory galettes, and macarons from iconic houses like Ladurée or Pierre Hermé.
-For an authentic local experience, visit a marche (food market) such as the Marche des Enfants Rouges in Le Marais — the oldest covered market in Paris, dating to 1628.
+A short hit list for the trip: a proper buttery croissant from a real boulangerie, not a chain; steak-frites at a classic bistro; French onion soup (soupe à l’oignon), rich, cheesy, and exactly as comforting as it sounds; duck confit (confit de canard), crisp-skinned and falling apart; escargots (snails) in garlic butter if you’re game; a crêpe from a street vendor, sweet and savory galettes both; and macarons from a serious house like Ladurée or Pierre Hermé.
+For the real local version, hit a marche (food market) such as the Marche des Enfants Rouges in Le Marais, the oldest covered market in the city, dating to 1628.

 Dining Tips and Etiquette